 On the face of it that doesn’t sound like the best time to be putting cash into stocks and shares does it?
 With the benefit of hindsight afforded to you by this time machine you could try to set the average investor in 1921 straight.
-The chances are that they would be more likely to talk about the negative outlook than accept your reasoned argument that future market returns will not be impaired by the current economic situation.
-In these circumstances, the pain and memory of losing money is enough to keep people thoroughly out of the markets at precisely the time they should be scaling in.
+Chances are they would be more likely to talk about the negative outlook than accept your reasoned argument that future market returns will not be impaired by the current economic situation.
+In these circumstances, the pain and memory of losing money is enough to keep people out of the markets at precisely the time they should be scaling in.

 What if they had listened to that advice back in 1921?
 They would have found gems going for pennies by today’s standards.
 Coca-Cola, for example, had a 1921 market capitalization of $10m, yet the company had earnings of over $5m in 1922.
 That’s not a typo.
 Coca-Cola stock was trading for less than 2x forward earnings back in the depths of the 1921 bear market.
 The dividend yield was over 5%.
-Gillette, which is still selling its famous razor blades and shaving products all over the globe today, was trading at near enough a double digit dividend yield and around 5x its 1922 earnings.
+Gillette, which is still selling its famous razor blades and shaving products today, was trading at near enough a double-digit dividend yield and around 5x its 1922 earnings.

 The investing world of the early twentieth century was obviously a lot different than today.
 Even getting your hands on data would have likely meant flipping through a big Moody’s manual compared to the quick internet searches that we are used to.
 The value opportunities available to those who took the time to find them were probably vast; almost unthinkable in today’s markets which are much more efficient at pricing stocks.